lars-frogner/OpenBabyMonitor/README.md

 * A MicroSD card with at least 8 GB of storage.
 * A [5.1V  power supply with Micro USB plug](https://www.raspberrypi.com/products/micro-usb-power-supply/) for Pi Zero 1/2 or Pi 3, or [with USB-C plug](https://www.raspberrypi.com/products/type-c-power-supply/) for Pi 4.
 These also cost around $10.
 To avoid the need for a wall outlet, a 5V power bank with an appropriate cable can be used instead.
 * A case for the Pi, e.g. [this](https://www.raspberrypi.com/products/raspberry-pi-zero-case/) for Pi Zero, [this](https://www.raspberrypi.com/products/raspberry-pi-3-case/) for Pi 3B or [this](https://www.raspberrypi.com/products/raspberry-pi-4-case/) for Pi 4B.
 These official cases cost around $6.
 Note that the Zero models have a smaller form factor, and unlike for the non-Zero models their official case comes with a convenient mount and hole for the [Pi Camera](https://www.raspberrypi.com/products/camera-module-v2/).
 * A [USB microphone](https://www.adafruit.com/product/3367), with an [adapter to Micro USB](https://www.adafruit.com/product/2910) if using a Pi Zero 1/2.
-This costs around $9.
+Together these cost around $9.
+Other USB microphones should work as well, but have not been tested.
 * For optional video streaming, the [Raspberry Pi Camera Module 2](https://www.raspberrypi.com/products/camera-module-v2/), or its [NoIR](https://www.raspberrypi.com/products/pi-noir-camera-v2/) variant is required.
 These are priced at around $27.
 The NoIR version has no infrared blocking filter, making the camera more sensitive at the expense of colour accuracy.
 (Hence the NoIR version is arguably the best choice for use in a baby monitor.)
 Note that the cheaper ZeroCam is not supported.
 * For mounting the Pi on a bed or a stroller, a flexible phone tripod can be of great use.